 ||Nightly Rates (GST exempt)

 |Second person 5 years & older

 |Children under 5 years

 Future changes to Residential Accommodation Services at Canberra Hospital

 The ACT Government is investing in the modernisation of Canberra Health Services (CHS) over the coming years.
 A major part of this work is the construction of the SPIRE Project which will deliver a modern, purpose-built, state-of-the-art emergency, surgical and critical healthcare facility on the Canberra Hospital campus.
-Building 5 and other older buildings on the footprint of the future SPIRE site on the Canberra Hospital campus will be demolished in late 2020 to enable SPIRE building works to proceed.
+Building 5 and other older buildings on the footprint of the future SPIRE site on the Canberra Hospital campus will be demolished in mid 2021 to enable SPIRE building works to proceed.

 Consultation on Future Options

 CHS engaged Communication Link to develop a consultation program to provide deeper engagement and participation from the various patient stakeholder and consumer groups impacted by the planned changes to the RAS.
 The intent of this consultation was to gather information from consumers/stakeholders to identify the needs of the RAS consumers and develop a suite of alternate options to enable the continuation of accommodation services beyond the closure of Building 5.